quentinbwilliams/project1/readme.md

 ### Description

 Application that displays information on your favorite club.
 Live standings, scores, upcoming matches, injury and transfer news.
 A pared-down version of Bleacher Report.
-I would like there to be an option to sign in and create chat groups with friends.
+Sign in and create chat groups (watch rooms) with other users.

 ### APIs